 During this time, it is important to continue brushing, particularly around the gums of the tooth, to keep them from becoming inflamed.
 If excessive pain or irritation is experienced, have the child brought to the dental office for a re-evaluation.

 Our pediatric dentists are trained to perform pediatric root canal therapy.
 Call today at (800) 717-5437 to learn more or to schedule a consultation.
-We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, West Covina, Ontario, Reseda, San Fernando and Riverside.
+We currently have office locations in West Covina, Eagle Rock, Montebello, Fontana, West Los Angeles, Ontario, Reseda, San Fernando, Riverside, Crenshaw, Alhambra and Santa Ana.